Cram-o-dev/cramorantedition/README.md

 ## Additional Features

+- Hold B at any time in the overworld to move faster while walking, surfing, or biking!
 - Extra Pokemon!
 Cramorant and 2 other Pokemon have been added which brings the total amount to 154!
 - Extra battles!
 A few additional trainers have been added.
 - Greater trainer Pokemon variety.
 Trainers now use a bigger selection of Pokemon.
 Many Pokemon never that never got a chance to shine in battle will get their moment!
 - Greater wild Pokemon variety.
 Many more Pokemon can now be found in the wild all across the region or recieved through other means.
 Many rare Pokemon can now be found in several locations, and Pokemon that couldn't previously be found in the wild are waiting to be encountered!
 - All 151+ Pokemon are obtainable in-game without the need for trading or glitches, and can be infinitely encountered!
 Pikachu is now a regular Pokemon that can be found in Viridian Forest and the legendary birds re-appear each time you beat the Pokemon League.
 Pokemon that evolved through trading can now be obtained a different way, and new Pokemon are availiable as Game Corner Prizes.
+- Some move animations which involved rapid flashing have been toned down for those with photosensitivity.
 - New maps added!
 A few minor locations have been added for new events.
 Many maps have also recieved some touch-ups to look nicer, and a few have been altered to be less claustrophobic (like Cerulean and Fuschia City).
 Many of the CUT trees have been removed.
 A couple of new buildings also open up after you become champion!
 - Tons of additional hidden items!
 Search suspicious places for them.
 - Many unused, rare, and hard to obtain items have been added and are more plentiful than before.
 If you ever wanted to use Safari Balls outside the Safari Zone, now you can!
 Speaking of which...